 Peer interaction, social skills and empowerment

 Seven studies focused on general health, educational and social benefits of arts interventions with young people.
-McArdle et al. (2002) carried out a randomised control trial of 122 ‘at risk’ children aged 11 in a deprived area of the UK.
+McArdle et al. (2002) carried out a RCT of 122 ‘at risk’ children aged 11 in a deprived area of the UK.
 The intervention was a one-hour group drama session lasting 12 weeks and the control group worked on national curriculum maths and English.
 Initially there was random allocation with some attempt at blinding, however, there was subsequently some exchange between groups following consultation with teachers in order to ensure an appropriate case mix for the groups.
 Seventeen of the original participants were not included in the follow up.
 The group therapy and the curriculum studies interventions ran in parallel, eight children in each group, repeated in three consecutive terms in two schools.

 Measurements encompassed the three domains of behaviour, symptoms and self-concept.
 Established measurements were used including the Teacher Report Form (TRF), the Youth Self Report tool (YSR), the Multidimensional Self Concept Scale (MSCS) and the parent completed Child Behaviour Checklist (CBCL).
 A series of analyses were reported including use of an Intercooled STATA 6.0 for windows random effects regression model technique that allowed for both within and between subject effects to be considered as well as changes over time.